jason122490/AIdea-2022-fall/README.md

 │   └──
 └──
 ```
-Output embedding data for xgboost will be save in this structure:
+embedding data(image features) for xgboost will be save in this structure:
 ```
 ├── model/
 │   ├── train_emb_model_name